r-lib/downlit/README.md

     ```

 So when you build a pkgdown site that links to the dplyr documentation (e.g., `dplyr::mutate()`), pkgdown looks first in dplyr's `DESCRIPTION` to find its website, then it looks for `pkgdown.yml`, and uses the metadata to generate the correct links.

+## Usage

+downlit is designed to be used by other packages, and I expect most uses of downlit will use it via another package (e.g. [hugodown](http://github.com/r-lib/hugodown)).
+If you want to use it in your own package, you'll typically want to apply it as part of some bigger transformation process.
+You can get some sense of this this might work by reading the source code of `downlit_html()` and `downlit_md()`, which transform HTML and markdown documents respectively.